 Need-Based Financial Aid

-Northwestern financial aid can be applied to Northwestern and affiliated programs, so it should not cost you any more or less out of pocket to study abroad than to study on campus.
+Northwestern financial aid can be applied to Northwestern and affiliated programs.
+If you receive need-based financial aid, it should not cost you any more or less out of pocket to study abroad than to study on campus.

 Study Abroad Financial Aid

-Financial aid and loans can be applied to Northwestern and affiliated programs during the regular academic year.
-Students who attend unaffiliated programs are not eligible for any form of assistance through Northwestern financial aid.
+Financial aid can be applied to Northwestern programs, GESI, Northwestern exchanges, and affiliated programs during the regular academic year.
+Students who attend unaffiliated programs are not eligible for any form of assistance through Northwestern financial aid, including loans.

 Your regular aid is based on the cost of living and studying in Evanston.
 Your study abroad financial aid will be based on the cost of the program you attend, including the exchange rate and a reasonable cost of living for the location in which you will be studying.